 Myanmar: Days 5-9 At 3095m (10,155ft), Mount Victoria is the highest peak in the Chin Hills, a range of mountains that constitute a dramatic southward extension of the eastern Himalayas from Manipur in India.
 This remote area was not visited by ornithologists until the early part of the 20th century and remains largely unexplored even today.
 The forested slopes of the mountain change in character according to elevation and range from dry deciduous forest at the foot of the mountain to stunted oak/rhododendron forest and short grassland around the four summits.

 Much of our time will be spent at the higher levels.
 The avifauna here is predominantly Himalayan, sprinkled with some enigmatic regional endemics and a whole host of local subspecies.
 The mornings can be cold and once dawn comes there is a great frenzy of bird activity as the first feeding opportunities of the day arrive.
 At the higher levels, we will search the gnarled, lichen-covered oaks for White-browed Nuthatch, Burma’s most irresistible endemic and so far only recorded from here and the Mindat area, a few kilometres to the north.
-Undergrowth in the forest at this elevation harbours the restricted-range Brown-capped Laughingthrush, while the older pines attract Rufous-bellied Woodpecker and Russet Sparrow.
-Higher elevation oaks and rhododendrons harbour hyperactive parties of endemic Burmese Bushtits (split from Black-browed), Green Shrike-Babbler, furtive Streak-throated Barwings (methodically examining the bark crevices for food), Chestnut-bellied Rock Thrush and the superb Fire-tailed Sunbird.
-Hidden in areas of short bamboo and weeds are skulkers including Aberrant and Brown Bush Warblers, and Black-throated Prinia (split from Hill).
+The undergrowth in the forest at this elevation harbours the restricted-range Brown-capped Laughingthrush, while the older pines attract Rufous-bellied Woodpecker and Russet Sparrow.
+Higher elevation oaks and rhododendrons harbour hyperactive parties of endemic Burmese Bushtits, Green Shrike-babbler, furtive Streak-throated Barwings (methodically examining the bark crevices for food), Chestnut-bellied Rock Thrush and the superb Fire-tailed Sunbird.
+Hidden in areas of short bamboo and weeds are skulkers including Aberrant and Brown Bush Warblers, and Black-throated Prinia.
 We will also have a chance of seeing Hill Partridge.

 The forest here abounds with flycatchers and Rufous-gorgeted, Slaty-backed, Little Pied, Slaty-blue, Snowy-browed, Pygmy Blue and Grey-headed Flycatchers, as well as Large, Vivid and Rufous-bellied Niltavas, are all present.
-A rustling sound from the undergrowth, a sudden movement in the shadows or a quick burst of song may signal the presence of one of the more skulking species, which include Chestnut-headed Tesia, Streak-breasted Scimitar Babbler, Scaly-breasted and Pygmy Wren-Babblers (or Cupwings), the near-endemic Chin Hills (split from Long-tailed) Wren-Babbler, Spotted Elachura (formerly known as Spotted Wren-Babbler but now placed in a monotypic bird family), Mount Victoria Babax (now split from Chinese), the restricted-range Assam Laughingthrush (split from Chestnut-crowned), Blue-winged Laughingthrush and Rusty-capped Fulvetta.
+A rustling sound from the undergrowth, a sudden movement in the shadows or a quick burst of song may signal the presence of one of the more skulking species, which include Chestnut-headed Tesia, Streak-breasted Scimitar Babbler, Scaly-breasted and Pygmy Wren-Babblers (or Cupwings), the near-endemic Chin Hills Wren-Babbler, Spotted Elachura (formerly known as Spotted Wren-Babbler but now placed in a monotypic bird family), Mount Victoria Babax, the restricted-range Assam Laughingthrush, Blue-winged Laughingthrush and Rusty-capped Fulvetta.

-Swathes of bamboo in the forest are home to some of the more specialized birds and we will particularly be on the look-out for the tiny, near-endemic Buff-breasted Parrotbill (split from Black-throated), the bizarre Sickle-billed (or Slender-billed) Scimitar Babbler, with its rapid piping call, and the little known Broad-billed Warbler.
-There will also be a sprinkling of migrants such as Himalayan Bluetail (split from Red-flanked), Blue-fronted Redstart, Common Rosefinch and Little Bunting.
+Swathes of bamboo in the forest are home to some of the more specialized birds and we will particularly be on the look-out for the tiny, near-endemic Buff-breasted Parrotbill, the bizarre Sickle-billed (or Slender-billed) Scimitar Babbler, with its rapid piping call, and the little known Broad-billed Warbler.
+There will also be a sprinkling of migrants such as Himalayan Bluetail, Blue-fronted Redstart, Common Rosefinch and Little Bunting.

-Moving lower still, broadleaf forest patches, open pinewoods, clearings and more open areas with scrub and grass harbour the little-known Striped Laughingthrush, a striking restricted range species, as well as Oriental Turtle Dove, Crested Finchbill, Flavescent Bulbul, Grey Bushchat, Hume’s Leaf Warbler, duetting pairs of Spot-breasted Scimitar Babblers (this species, P. mcclellandii, endemic to northeast India and western Myanmar has been split from P. erythrocnemis, which is now restricted to Taiwan and renamed Black-necklaced Scimitar Babbler!), Crimson-faced Liocichla (split from Red-faced), Silver-eared Mesia and the perky Spot-breasted Parrotbill.
-With luck, we will succeed in seeing some of the skulkers in this habitat, such as Mountain Bamboo-Partridge, Spot-throated Babbler or Brownish-flanked and Russet Bush Warblers.
+Moving lower still, broadleaf forest patches, open pinewoods, clearings and more open areas with scrub and grass harbour the little-known Striped Laughingthrush, a striking restricted-range species, as well as Oriental Turtle Dove, Crested Finchbill, Flavescent Bulbul, Grey Bushchat, Hume’s Leaf Warbler, duetting pairs of restricted-range Spot-breasted Scimitar Babblers (endemic to northeast India and western Myanmar), Crimson-faced Liocichla, Silver-eared Mesia and the perky Spot-breasted Parrotbill.
+With luck, we will succeed in seeing some of the skulkers in this habitat, such as Mountain Bamboo Partridge, Spot-throated Babbler or Brownish-flanked and Russet Bush Warblers.
 Small flocks of migrant thrushes can be found in the oak forest canopy or in fruiting trees and typically contain the rare Grey-sided Thrush, as well as the more widespread Eyebrowed Thrush.

-The list of additional species recorded from the southern Chin Hills is long and during our stay on the mountain we will certainly have a chance of seeing some of the following: Besra, Black Eagle, the elusive Mrs Hume’s Pheasant, Mountain Imperial Pigeon, Grey Nightjar, Himalayan Swiftlet, Darjeeling Woodpecker, Asian House Martin, Black-winged Cuckooshrike, White-bellied Redstart, Blue Whistling Thrush, Black-breasted Thrush, Eurasian Jay, Eastern Jungle Crow (split from Large-billed), Yellow-bellied Flowerpecker, Yellow-breasted Greenfinch, Spot-winged Grosbeak and Brown Bullfinch.
+The list of additional species recorded from the southern Chin Hills is long and during our stay on the mountain we will certainly have a chance of seeing some of the following: Besra, Black Eagle, the elusive Mrs Hume’s Pheasant, Mountain Imperial Pigeon, Grey Nightjar, Himalayan Swiftlet, Darjeeling Woodpecker, Asian House Martin, Black-winged Cuckooshrike, White-bellied Redstart, Blue Whistling Thrush, Black-breasted Thrush, Eurasian Jay, Eastern Jungle Crow, Yellow-bellied Flowerpecker, Yellow-breasted Greenfinch, Spot-winged Grosbeak and Brown Bullfinch.